spatie/laravel-resource-links/README.md

 }
 ```

+An endpoint will only be added when all parameters required are present.
 Endpoint resources will stop automatically deducing parameters when you manually give a set of parameters.

 ### Action endpoints